JoelErulu/Walking-Trails/README.md

 1. Authentication - Create an account, store credentials in Mongoose, and access user-specific data.
 Log in to existing accounts.
 2. Interactive Map - markers that contain content
 3. Admin view - Admin can assign privleges, create content, update content, delete content.
-4. Video upload - Users can upload video to markers, and video is stored on MongoDB
+4. Video retrieval - Users can access videos is stored on MongoDB attached to map markers

-### Features for the future
+### Features our team developed

+1. User Registration & Authentication was broken previously.
+We re-implemented it, and changed the schema to accomodate for new requirements.
+2. Custom navbar that generate based on user role
+3. All new pages and site map
+4. Using embedded videos from cloud data solutions (Google Drive), previous groups used MongoDB & local storage options for handling video pins on maps.
+We left their work intact and functional, but needed to create new video gallery pages.

-In progress
+### Features in progress

+- Password reset through email
+- Role based access on pages for security
+- Ability to add/like videos & track views
+- Ability to edit user profile information
+- Ability to upgrade/downgrade a user's role from administrator portal
+- Ability to upload & delete embedded videos to DB

 ### Link to the demo of the app running